veeeceee/metadex/README.md

 Understanding how a gene seen in an environment is distributed is a key insight to understanding the link between gene function and environment.
-Metadex provides ways to depict both the quantitative and qualitative facts of this relationship within one' study:
+Metadex provides ways to depict both the quantitative and qualitative facts of this relationship within one's study:

     metadex.Study.visualise_diversity_for_gene(geneName, searchString)